feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 ## STEP 4 — SOURCE MATERIAL COMPLETENESS AUDIT

+**Important framing note:** Step 4 is not only a housekeeping checklist — it is frequently the step where the central argument and best material are discovered.
+The most interesting angle, the reframe that makes the story matter, and the ironic specificity that makes it land are often buried in the source material and only surface under systematic audit.
+Treat Step 4 as generative, not just corrective.
+If you find yourself discovering the real story during this step, that is expected and correct.
+Proceed to Step 5 with what you found here, not with what seemed obvious before you started.

 Before choosing an angle or writing a single word of script, conduct a systematic audit comparing all source material against what could appear in the script.

 For each section of the source material, check: